ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 The VERS tag value MUST contain a list of uint32 version numbers supported by the server, sorted in ascending numerical order.
 It MUST contain the version number specified in the VER tag.
+It MUST NOT contain more than 32 version numbers.

 The ROOT tag MUST contain a 32-byte value of a Merkle tree root as described in {{merkle-tree}}.